 - The Goddard Institute for Space Studies in New York City — a hub for climate research.

 - The Katherine Johnson Independent Verification and Validation Facility, in Fairmont, West Virginia, where computer programs for space missions are tested.
+(Johnson was a pioneering Black NASA mathematician who is best known for calculating the trajectory needed to get the Apollo 11 mission to the moon and back.)

 - The White Sands Complex in New Mexico — one of the ground stations for the TDRS network.